 In this exercise, you will add criteria to the query grid and run the query.

-- 1. With the InvoicesList query open, switch to Design View - 2.
-Click the Criteria cell for the EmpID field. - 3.
-Type JFW and tap Enter
+- 1. If necessary, open the InvoicesList query and switch to Design View 🕍. - 2.
+Click the Criteria box for the EmpID field, type JFW, and tap Enter.

 Access will apply quotation marks indicating this is a literal value.